felipetm6/genius-js/README.md

 [Live Version](https://felipetm6.github.io/genius-js/)

 A Javascript version of Genius created to test programming logic skills, specially developed for a course I've helped the instructors with at [Mastertech](mastertech.tech).
+I've further developed it after the course as a part of a project I have started called 'JS Games', where I train logic skills developing a set of simple games using only HTML, CSS and Javascript.

 ## How to play?